Printable Version in PDF Format (Get Adobe Acrobat)

 Definition(s)

 Students - A student currently enrolled at CSUCI during the spring or fall semester, summer period, or one who has completed the immediately preceding term and is eligible for re-enrollment.
-This also includes non-matriculated (i.e. Open University, Extended Education, Osher Lifelong Learning Institute, and prospective/intent to enroll) students and excludes full-time and permanent part-time employees.
+This also includes non- matriculated (i.e. Open University, Extended Education, Osher Lifelong Learning Institute, and prospective/intent to enroll) students and excludes full-time and permanent part-time employees.

-University Staff - All represented and non-represented employees of the University accept those in Unit 3 and Unit 11.
+University Staff – All represented and non-represented employees of the University except those in Unit 3 and Unit 11.
 (Note: Unit 11 student part time workers, graduate assistants and teaching associates are excluded from this definition because they are primarily on campus for purposes related to obtaining their educational goal and therefore are not considered employees for the purpose of the policy.)

 Faculty - Members of Collective Bargaining Unit 3, as well as volunteer professors.